jonnor/ESC-CNN-microcontroller/report/report.md

 Compared to SB-CNN the analysis window is shorter (720 ms versus 1765 ms), also a 2x reduction in RAM and CPU.
 Since no overlap is used there are only 6 analysis windows and predictions to be aggregated over a 4 second clip.
-In LD-CNN and SB-CNN, `FIXME: find out how much overlap they use`.
+In SB-CNN on the other hand, the hop size during validation and test is 1 frame, giving over 100 predictions over a 4 second clip.
+This can improve performance, but requires a much higher CPU usage.
-However it is possible that with a more powerful training setup, as transfer learning or stronger data augmentation scheme, that this gap could be reduced.
+However it is also possible that with a more powerful training setup with as transfer learning or stronger data augmentation scheme, that this performance gap could be reduced.

 <!--
 Strided-DS-24 is essentially a combination of the